LiangShang/liangshang.github.com/_posts/2016-04-11-developing-an-analyzer-for-elasticsearch.md

 The class extends the AbstractClass `AbstractPlugin` and fullfill the following methods, altogether with the most important one named `onModule` , the method that add our custom plugin to the ES.

+From the file, we found that we need to write the class named `PinyinAnalysisBinderProcessor`.
+Let's find what is in that class.

+    package org.elasticsearch.index.analysis;

+    public class PinyinAnalysisBinderProcessor extends AnalysisModule.AnalysisBinderProcessor {

+        @Override
+        public void processTokenFilters(TokenFiltersBindings tokenFiltersBindings) {
+            tokenFiltersBindings.processTokenFilter("pinyin_segment", PinyinTokenFilterFactory.class);
+        }
+    }

+So this BinderProcessor is more like a register that binds the token filter to ES instance by registering a Factory.

 TO BE CONTINUED....